What Are Recorders? Definition, History, Types, And More

 The early days of recorder playing saw the emergence of several influential figures who not only mastered the instrument but also contributed significantly to its development.
 One such pioneer is Frans Brüggen, a Dutch recorder player and conductor who played a pivotal role in bringing the recorder back into the limelight during the 20th century.
 Brüggen’s virtuosity and innovative approach to the instrument helped elevate its status and expand its repertoire.

-Another notable figure in the history of recorder playing is Michala Petri, a Danish recorder virtuoso who began her career at a young age and has since become one of the most renowned players in the world.
+Another notable figure in the of recorder playing is Michala Petri, a Danish recorder virtuoso who began her career at a young age and has since become one of the most renowned players in the world.
 Petri’s technical brilliance and expressive playing have earned her numerous accolades and made her a sought-after performer on international stages.

 Contemporary recorder players